-Impact fees are used to help support the cost of Capital Improvement Projects (CIP) which expand the capacity of municipal or school district infrastructure/facilities to support new development.
+Impact fees are used to help support the cost of capital improvement projects (CIP) which expand the capacity of municipal or school district infrastructure/facilities to support new development.

 The authority to assess impact fees is established by New Hampshire Revised Statutes Annotated (RSA) 674:21.
-In accordance therewith, the City's Public Capital Facilities Impact Fees Ordinance was adopted in June 2001.
+In accordance therewith, Concord's Public Capital Facilities Impact Fees Ordinance was adopted in June 2001.
 It is codified in Chapter 29.2 of the Code of Ordinances.